fizzybublep/FOKG_fact_checking_engine/README.md

 ```
 ## Method Summary

-The model is a simple statistical baseline, not a neural network.
+The model is a simple statistical baseline.

 It learns from the labeled training facts by counting patterns such as: